microsoft/code-with-engineering-playbook/observability/microservices.md

 ## Motivations

 We need to consider special cases when creating a microservice architecture from the perspective of observability.
-The main reason for that is because we want to capture the interaction between those microservices are going to have when making request between each other that can't be correlated.
+We want to capture the interactions when making requests between those microservices and correlate them.

 Imagine we have a microservice that accesses a database to retrieve some data as part of a request.
 This microservice is going to be called by someone else as part of an incoming http request or an internal process being executed.
 What happens if a problem occurs during the retrieval of the data (or the update of the data)?
 How can we associate, or correlate, that this particular call failed in the destination microservice?